American Rescue Plan Act/ ARPA

 What are the eligible uses for nonprofits?

-• Supporting public health responses, such as vaccination, medical care, testing, contract tracing, isolation and quarantine, capital investments such as physical plant improvements;
+• Supporting public health responses, such as vaccination, medical care, testing, contract tracing, isolation and quarantine, and capital investments;

 • Supporting recovery programs, such as mental health services, crisis intervention, substance use treatment, housing, etc.;